microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/application-delta.md

 ## <a name="http-request"></a>Solicitação HTTP

-Para começar a controlar as alterações, faça uma solicitação incluindo a função delta no recurso **do** aplicativo.
+Para começar a controlar as alterações, você faz uma solicitação incluindo a função delta no recurso **do** aplicativo.

 <!-- { "blockType": "ignored" } -->
 ```http